disjukr/tempath/README.md

 # Tempath

-Tempath is a template language of path data, the superset of [SVG Path Data syntax][w3c paths].
+Tempath is a template language for path data, which is the superset of [SVG Path Data syntax][w3c paths].
 Inspired by [Prototypo][prototypo, kickstarter project]'s under the hood part.

 [w3c paths]: http://www.w3.org/TR/SVG/paths.html#PathData